 IO Interactive is a Danish video game development company based in Copenhagen, Denmark.
 The company was founded in 1998 by "Nordisk Film" (US affiliate: Great Northern Film Company) a film studio and the game developer "RetoMoto".
-IO Interactive was later bought by its current owners, the British game developer and publisher Eidos in 2004.
+IO Interactive was later bought by its current owners, the British game developer and publisher Eidos, as a subsidiary under Square Enix in 2004.
 IO Interactive has more than 200 employees from 23 different countries working in the IO Interactive offices in Copenhagen, currently developing game titles and new IO technologies.
 IO Interactive work closely with other Eidos Studios, but also with companies such as Microsoft, Intel, Sony and a long list of universities and art schools.

 Close to almost every IO Interactive game, the music has often been composed and made by the famous video game composer, Jesper Kyd.